gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 ## <a id="configuring-cache"></a>Configuring a Cache

-To use [vmware-gemfire-short-name], you must either create a new cache or connect to an existing one.
-With the current version of [vmware-gemfire-short-name], you can have only one open cache per VM (more strictly speaking, per `ClassLoader`).
+To use GemFire, you must either create a new cache or connect to an existing one.
+With the current version of GemFire, you can have only one open cache per VM (more strictly speaking, per `ClassLoader`).
 In most cases, the cache should only be created once.